-Action Details

-Environmental Implement initiatives of a 'Think Green Biodiversity' campaign (part of

-Education the Environmental Education Program) targeting environmental issues

-Program such as:

-pathogens;

-• weeds;

-• litter;

-bushfire;

-fauna, flora and fungi awareness;

-preventing interference with wildlife; and

-responsible pet ownership.

-Support the Support the Friends of Craigie Bushland group and encourage

-'Friends of community participation in the management of this natural area.

-Craigie Bushland'

-Action Details Adopt a Promote the utilisation of the Adopt a Bushland program to encourage Bushland stewardship and increase awareness of the environment within the City program of Joondalup.
-Natural Areas Conduct regular Natural Areas Team plant identification training, Team training including weed management, to increase the effectiveness of weed control activities, as required.
-Friends Groups Provide training to the Friends of Craigie Bushland and other City of training Joondalup Friends groups as needed.
+Action Details Environmental Education Program Implement initiatives of a 'Think Green Biodiversity' campaign (part of the Environmental Education Program) targeting environmental issues such as: Pathogens; Weeds; Litter; Bushfire; Flora, fungi and fauna awareness; Preventing interference with wildlife; and Responsible pet ownership.
+Support the Friends of Craigie Bushland Support the Friends of Craigie Bushland group and encourage community participation in the management of this natural area.
+Adopt a Bushland program Promote the utilisation of the Adopt a Bushland program to encourage stewardship and increase awareness of the environment within the City of Joondalup.
+Natural Areas Team training Conduct regular Natural Areas Team plant identification training, including weed management, to increase the effectiveness of weed control activities, as required.
+Friends Groups training Provide training to the Friends of Craigie Bushland and other City of Joondalup Friends groups as needed.